 DITA 1.2 defines new implementation patterns for specializations.
 It is not necessary to update existing specialization modules to reflect these new patterns.
 However, specializations that want to enable the use of constraint modules must be updated to provide per-element-type content model and attribute list parameter entities.

-Existing specializations may benefit from the new DITA 1.2 ability to have structural modules that depend on and specialize elements from domains.
+Existing specializations might benefit from the new DITA 1.2 ability to have structural modules that depend on and specialize elements from domains.

 <xs:attributeGroup name="domains-att"> <xs:attribute name="domains" type="xs:string" default="(topic ui-d) (topic hi-d) (topic sw-d) (topic pr-d) (topic ut-d) (topic indexing-d) (topic hazard-d) (topic abbrev-d)" /> </xs:attributeGroup>